 Activities on Amazon Jungle Tours

-Excursions are the most common activity in the jungle, and they come in a number of varieties and flavours.
+The most common activity in the jungle are excursions, which in a number of varieties and flavours.

 - Trek to discover herbs and plants with special medicinal or other properties.